-Hemochromatosis is either hereditary disorder in which iron deposits into tissues or due to disease or condition that can cause iron overload, Iron deposits in liver, heart, joints, testes and skin.
+Hemochromatosis is either hereditary disorder in which iron deposits into tissues or due to disease or condition that can cause iron overload.
+The iron accumulates mainly in liver, heart, joints, testes and skin.
 The deposition of iron in the liver can lead to cirrhosis.

 Alagille syndrome is an autosomal dominant disorder that causes malformation of the bile ducts.
-This results in an accumulation of bile leading to liver scarring.
+This results in an accumulation of bile leading to liver scarring and cirrhosis.

 Cirrhosis can occur as compensated or decompensated cirrhosis.
 Compensated cirrhosis is usually diagnosed during a routine examination or incidentally.
 There are non-specific signs and symptoms like anorexia, fatigue, dyspepsia, weight loss and abdominal discomfort of upper right quadrant.
 Decompensated type is usually complicated with one or more following symptoms: